The Child Foretold:

 In short: at the very least, he deliberately let that Prophecy escape.

-And no, we’ll never know what the original label said, it was replaced after the DoM had convinced itself that the Prophecy had come to pass.
+And no, we’ll never know what the original label said, that label was replaced in 1981 after the DoM had convinced itself that the Prophecy had come to pass.
 But it definitely was identified as having to do with the Dark Lord, and almost certainly with his eventual downfall.

-Oh Albus knew, all right.
+Oh, Albus knew, all right.
 He didn’t just let it escape.
-He deliberately put that Prophecy in circulation.
+He deliberately put that Prophecy into circulation.

 Dumbledore was offered a gaudy temptation by the Prophecy demons for the possibility of an “easy fix” to the problem of the former Tom Riddle.
 And even though he knew that Prophecies are a snare and a delusion, he’d been sitting in the middle of this conflict with Riddle for over 20 years and the whole situation has only gotten progressively worse.
 He took the bait in hopes of soon having it all over.